crypticsignals/my-fedora-postinstall/README.md

 ## 📄 `.gitignore`

-Choosing not to sync output files just to ensure repo is clean.
+- This is here simply because I'm choosing not to sync output files just to ensure repo is clean.

 ## 📄 `generatePackageLists.sh`